Miami Arrest Warrants Attorney

-A warrant is a writ – a formal written order – from a judge that authorizes law enforcement to perform some act in the name of justice, usually make an arrest or conduct a search or seizure.
-One of the most common reasons that arrest warrants are issued in the Miami area is people’s failure to appear for court dates.
+A warrant is a writ – a formal written order – from a judge.
+It authorizes law enforcement to perform some act in the name of justice, usually to make an arrest or conduct a search and seizure.
+Although arrest warrants can be issued for any number of reasons, one of the most common is because of people’s failure to appear for court dates.

 - A complaint has been filed charging the commission of a misdemeanor only;

 - The summons issued to the alleged offender has been returned unserved; and